anastasiamozz/orientation-adaptive-hevc/README.md

 ## Data

-Experiments were run on 9 clips reassembled losslessly (H.264 CRF 0, 25 fps) from frame sequences in the [VisDrone2019-VID](https://github.com/VisDrone/VisDrone-Dataset) training set (not redistributed here -- see the dataset's own license).
+Experiments were run on 9 clips reassembled losslessly (H.264 CRF 0, 25 fps) from frame sequences in the [VisDrone2019-VID](https://github.com/VisDrone/VisDrone-Dataset) training set (see the dataset's own license).
-The reassembled clips and/or the intermediate experiment outputs can be made available on request for review purposes -- contact the author.
+A download link to the reassembled clips is available on request for review purposes.

 ## Results summary